Kenneth Parnell: Child abductions

 On December 4, 1972, Parnell abducted seven-year-old Merced resident Steven Stayner with the help of Edward Ervin Murphy, a co-worker at the Yosemite Lodge, where Parnell worked as a night auditor.
-Stayner was taken to Catheys Valley.
+Stayner was taken to Cathey's Valley.
 (Parnell's cabin was, unbeknownst to Stayner, located only several hundred feet from his maternal grandfather's residence.)
 Parnell went on to tell Stayner that his parents couldn't afford to keep him any more, that a judge had given Parnell legal custody of him, and that his new name was "Dennis".

-Stayner lived as Parnell's "son" for seven years, during which he was repeatedly sexually abused.
+Stayner lived as Parnell's "son" for seven years, during which he was repeatedly sexually abused and brainwashed by Parnell and Barbara Mathias.
 In addition to the molestation, Stayner later claimed that Parnell's attitude altered from severe beatings to sometimes "spoiling" him.
 As Steven got older and entered puberty, Parnell's sexual interest in Stayner waned and Parnell sought a new boy to "build his family".
 He had attempted another kidnapping with his mistress Barbara Mathias, but that failed to go to plan.
 He also conscripted Stayner into aiding him in kidnappings, but Stayner had always failed to grab the targeted child to the point Parnell stopped using Stayner as an accomplice, berating him for being an "incompetent".
-Years later in interviews, Stayner admitted to intentionally sabotaging the kidnappings.
+Years later in interviews, Stayner revealed he intentionally sabotaged the kidnappings.

 Arrest

 On February 14, 1980, Parnell abducted five-year-old Timothy White from Ukiah with the help of Sean Poorman, a minor and an acquaintance of Stayner.
 Weeks afterward, Stayner escaped Parnell's house with White; he later said he did not want the boy to suffer the abuse that he had endured.
-Stayner waited until Parnell had gone to his night shift job as a clerk at a local motel on March 1, 1980 and, carrying White on his back, hitchhiked 40 miles to Ukiah.
+Stayner waited until Parnell had gone to his night shift job as a clerk at a local motel on March 1, 1980, and, carrying White on his back, hitchhiked 40 miles to Ukiah.
 Unfamiliar with the city, Stayner decided the best option was to seek out the local police, who originally considered him a delinquent, until an exhaustive search of missing child posters and a piecemeal interrogation confirmed he was a missing child as well.
 By daybreak the following morning, Parnell had been arrested.
 While investigators were checking into Parnell's past, the 1951 sodomy conviction came to light, although at the time Stayner insisted that Parnell had not sexually abused him.